weddige/tootify/README.md

   username: <Twitter username>
 ```

 Tootify will update this file with the current syncronisation status.
-To update it without tooting any tweets run `python -m tootify --dry-run config.yaml`.
+To update it without tooting any tweets run `python -m tootify --skip config.yaml`.

 After that it can be run with `python -m tootify config.yaml`.